theSoberSobber/sxhkd-win32/README.md

 Sxhkd impl for Windows with Optional UNIX like workspace support through Native VirtualDesktops!

 # Instructions
+- Local Enviornment Method
     - Edit config.h and actions.h according to what you want
     - Build using `make all` or `make`
     - Copy the produced `sxhkd-win32.exe` to your location of choice
     - Run `make clean` in the working directory to clean it
+- Github Actions Method (Easier)
+    - Fork the repository
+    - Change config.h or any other code as you want
+    - Go to actions tab and dispatch the build workflow
+    - Download the built exe and dll from releases, Enjoy!

 # Virtual Desktop Features
 - Please see [VD-Action.md](./VD-action.md).